- Quaystreet Funds FAQs -

 If you wish to invest an additional lump sum you will need to complete a separate form.

 Regular investments can be made by bill payment or direct debit.
-A contribution fee of up to 1% of the amount invested may apply.

 What can I invest in?